acts-project/acts/docs/examples/howto/add_new_algorithm.md

 ## Input and Output

 The algorithm would be typically part of some processing sequence and thus consume and produce some event data.
 In the hypothetical example discussed here, space-points are the input and track seeds an output.

 Data is passed between algorithms through a central *event store*, basically a dictionary type that can store arbitrary value types in memory.

-The data can be retrieved using special *handle* objects that encode an object type and the name with which they are associated in the event store.
+The data can be retrieved using special *handle* objects that encode a on object type and the name with which they are associated in the event store.

 To add an input and output to your algorithm, in the class declaration add handles like